 It all starts with digitizing.

-Digitizing is the process where you design is converted to a file that runs the computerized embroidery machine.
-There are numerous variables in developing an embroidered image including the type of stitch, density of the stitch, direction of the stitch and how the stitch reacts to the material it is stitched on commonly call pull compensation.
-This really follows the old adage “Garbage in Garbage out”.
+Digitizing is the process where your design is converted to a file that runs the computerized embroidery machine.
+There are numerous variables in developing an embroidered image including the type of stitch, density of the stitch, direction of the stitch and how the stitch reacts to the material it is stitched on, commonly called “pull compensation.”
+This digitization really follows the old adage “Garbage in Garbage out”.
 A poorly digitized logo will never look good no matter what machine it is stitched on.

-At StitchMine we take pride the quality and detail of our digitizing.
+At StitchMine we take pride in the quality and detail of our digitizing for your custom embroidered logos.
 We digitize every logo to meet the characteristics of the item it is being stitched on.
-We will make adjustments in the logo digitizing for different items.
+We will make adjustments in the logo digitizing for different items as part of our custom embroidery services.
 As an example, a performance fabric polo shirt will require more pull compensation because of the stretch and flexibility of the fabric where a heavy fabric jacket will require a bit more density in the stitches to look perfect.
 Caps also pose a different challenge, and we will modify the logo so it will look perfect every time.

 Thread & Backing

 At StitchMine we will match the backing to the material being stitched.
-Additionally we will use black backing on dark colored items and white backing on light colored items.
+Additionally we will use black backing on dark garments and white backing on lighter garments.
 We may also use a tearaway backing on some items where the back of the item will show.